ateekshsoni/versnest-backend/README.md

 # Backend Overview

 This backend is built with Node.js, Express, and MongoDB (via Mongoose).
-It provides RESTful API endpoints for registering and logging in both readers and writers.
+It provides RESTful API endpoints for registering, logging in, fetching profiles, and logging out for both readers and writers.
 Passwords are securely hashed, and JWT tokens are used for authentication.
 Input validation is handled using express-validator.

 **Main folders:**
 - `controllers/`: Handle request logic for each route.